 - What is the budget for development?

 To conclude, let’s summarize all the pros and cons of the Progressive web app and native app comparison, to determine which one will be right for your business.

 PWA vs Native App Development: Who Wins?

 Like many other technology solutions, native and progressive mobile web apps have both advantages and disadvantages.

 This is why there are no winners or losers in this fight.
 Frankly, asking a question like “Are PWAs better than native mobile apps” isn’t really relevant.
 Each of them performs a certain task and corresponds to a certain type of business.

-Do not hesitate to contact OneClick, an expert in the development and maintenance of tailor-made native, PWA, and cross-platform applications.
+Do not hesitate to contact OneClick IT Consultancy, an expert in the development and maintenance of tailor-made native, PWA, and cross-platform applications.
 We can, in fact, support you in the realization of your mobile application project, from the drafting of the specifications to the development.
 Let’s Connect with us.